The question is, how many can you name…?

 There is much more to say and for the curious it is possible to visit all the islands in one go, though you’ll need a little time and deep pockets!

-Travel with the Award Winning Azores, Cape Verde, Madeira and Sao Tome Holiday Specialists
+Travel with the Multi-Award Winning Azores, Cape Verde, Madeira and Sao Tome Holiday Specialists – Archipelago Choice

-At Archipelago Choice, we have a team of Activity Holidays Specialists who know all about the Azores, Cape Verde, Madeira and Sao Tome and the best ways to explore.
-They are ready to answer all your questions.
-You can also request a brochure or make an enquiry online – just click on the links.
+At Archipelago Choice, we have a knowledgeable team of Activity Holidays Specialists who know all about the Azores, Cape Verde, Madeira and Sao Tome and the best ways to explore.
+We’re ready to answer all your questions.